A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: Classical Floquet theory and Large Eigenvalue Perturbation

-We may recognize $v_k$ are Hamiltonian densities of the KdV hierarchy, and relation (\ref{muira-trans}) is the Miura transformation.
-Indeed, the procedure above is the same as in the KdV theory \cite{classintegrable}.
-This fact has been noticed in e.g. \cite{bow1977}, but in their treatment this formalism was not really used.
-As we would show below this formalism is very useful for computation if the potential is periodic, because the integration in (\ref{nufrommonodromy}) is along the period.
+The integrals $H_{\ell}=\int v_{2\ell-1}dx$ are commutative with respect to the Poisson bracket of KdV hierarchy, they are interpreted as the conserved charges of an integrable system of infinite dimension.
+The time evolution equations of $u(x,t)$ generated by the conserved charges, $\p_tu=\lbrace H_{\ell}, u\rbrace$, are infinite number of nonlinear partial differential equations that generalize the KdV equation.
+These connections are the basic facts of relating the spectral data of a linear system and evolution of a nonlinear system, see \cite{classintegrable}.
+The relevance of KdV Hamiltonians to the problem of WKB anaylsis was noticed in e.g. Ref.~\cite{bow1977}, but in their treatment the KdV formalism was not really further used as the potential they treated is not periodic.

+The formal large parameter expansion of $v(x)$ in (\ref{nuexpansion}), and later in (\ref{nuexpansion2}), are valid for any smooth potential, if the potential is periodic then this procedure gives concrete results of spectral solution for the linear equation (\ref{schro-eq}).
+Combined with the Floquet property of periodic potentials, some spectral results including but not limited to those already known (as given by Refs.~\cite{Whittaker-Watson, mclachlan, Erdelyi3, Arscott1964, Magnus-Winkler, Eastham1973, Wang-Guo, MullerKirstenQUANT, NIST}) can be easily obtained.
+The eigenvalue can be derived by the monodromy relation alone, without the eigenfunction at this moment,

+In this relation multiplying the period $T$ is required by the classical Floquet theorem.
+We have picked the positive sign of $e^{\pm i\nu T}$, to obtain the result for the other sector we just change the sign of $\nu$.

 We emphasize that for general periodic potentials there is no known direct relation with the KdV theory, and the {\em formal} connection to the KdV theory is only helpful for computation.
 However, there are some potentials $u(x)$ with the special choice of coupling strength which solve some higher order generalized stationary KdV hierarchy equations associated to the Hamiltonians given by $\int v_{2\ell-1}dx$.
-These special potentials include the Lam\'{e} potential and the Darboux-Treibich-Verdier potential with triangular number coupling constants, see e.g. \cite{novikov, lax, tv}
+These special potentials include the Lam\'{e} potential and the Darboux-Treibich-Verdier potential with triangular number coupling constants, see e.g. Refs.~\cite{novikov, lax, tv}